-Looking ahead to the salary threshold changes that will take effect in 2020, preparatory compliance efforts should commence now.
-As McGeady notes, "You need to be sure you're complying with the overtime rules today - properly classifying people, tracking their hours and paying them.
-And the right technology can help set the table for success now and in view of future rules."
+Considering the FLSA changes in effect in 2020, McGeady notes, "You need to be sure you're complying with the overtime rules - properly classifying people, tracking their hours and paying them.
+And the right technology can help set the table for success now and for any future rule changes."

 Want to learn more?

-Register for or replay ADP's 30-minute webinar to be held on October 16, 2019: "Understanding and Preparing for the New OT Rule Changes"
+Launch ADP's 30-minute webinar: "Understanding and Preparing for the New OT Rule Changes"